rtoy/cmucl-site/README.md

 First, check out the cmucl-www repo.
 Edit the desired pages, but be sure to preserve the `@@<foo>@@` tags.
 Check in your changes.
-Log on to common-lisp.net and check out cmucl-www somewhere.
+Log on to common-lisp.net and check out `cmucl-www` somewhere.

-Then cd to cmucl-www/cmucl-www/www directory and run
+Then `cd` to `cmucl-www/cmucl-www/www` directory and run

     emacs -batch -q -l ../build.el -f wb-make

-This updates the files in /project/cmucl/public_html/mirror.
+This updates the files in `/project/cmucl/public_html/mirror`.
 From here, a cron job on www.cmucl.org and www.cons.org does a periodic rsync to update the web pages with these pages.
 You can view the results immediately at